 Two beings.
 One in the sky and the other in a hut, sharing the same experience after traveling a similar turbulent journey.

-She smiled upon realising that this moon that she had always admired was just like her.
+The young girl smiled, because it dawned on her that this Moon that she had always admired was just like her.

 Sign up to the newsletter to receive letters, updates, notifications and invites from BeautifulMess.